A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Evaluation Benchmarks and Metrics

 \textbf{Summary of Comprehensive Benchmarks.} As shown in the analysis and Tab.~\ref{benchmarks}, comprehensive benchmarks remain relatively scarce.
 While efforts like MERLIM~\citep{villa2025behind} and Hal-Eval~\citep{Jiang2024HalEvalAU} incorporate both task types, fully unified evaluation frameworks that consistently integrate results across different formats are still in progress.
 Benchmarks such as AMBER~\citep{wang2023amber} introduce unified metrics, though achieving balanced coverage of hallucination types across tasks remains a challenge.
 Nevertheless, several benchmarks provide valuable strategies for mitigating data leakage.
 For instance, Hal-Eval~\citep{Jiang2024HalEvalAU} includes both in-domain and out-of-domain datasets to assess potential data leakage.
 VHtest~\citep{huang2024visual} and ODE~\citep{tu2025ode} utilize T2I generation models to construct synthetic datasets, improving scalability and reducing the risk of data leakage.
-These developments underscore the need for more comprehensive benchmarks that combine task diversity with diagnostic precision and robust data practices.
+These developments underscore the need for more comprehensive benchmarks.

-\textbf{Summary of I2T Hallucination Benchmarks.} Based on our review of the three types of I2T hallucination benchmarks, several key trends have emerged.
-First, the range of hallucination types is steadily expanding.
-Second, LLMs are increasingly involved in benchmark construction.
-Third, concerns about data leakage are gaining more attention.
+\textbf{Summary of I2T Hallucination Benchmarks.} Our review of I2T hallucination benchmarks reveals several trends.
+The range of hallucination types is expanding, LLMs are increasingly used in benchmark construction, and data leakage concerns are receiving more attention.
+However, despite these advancements, notable imbalances remain.
+Benchmarks focusing on faithfulness are more developed, while those targeting factuality hallucinations remain limited (fewer than 5 I2T benchmarks in Tab.~\ref{benchmarks}).
+Research continues to emphasize image-text consistency, leaving broader factuality issues underexplored.